Note

 Important

-If an API Management instance is configured with a custom SSL certificate from Key Vault and you try to disable a managed identity, the request will fail.
+If an API Management instance is configured with a custom SSL certificate from Key Vault and you try to disable a managed identity, the request fails.

-You can unblock yourself by switching from an Azure Key Vault certificate to an inline encoded certificate, and then disabling the managed identity.
+You can resolve this by switching from a Key Vault certificate to an inline-encoded certificate and then disabling the managed identity.
 For more information, see Configure a custom domain name.